Welding program prepares students for booming industry

 After graduating from College of the Mainland at age 20 with no debt, rig welder Merced Arroyo feels that he is ahead of the game.

-“I came out owing nothing and started working right away,” the 30-year-old Texas City resident said.
+“I came out owing nothing and started working right away,” the 30-year-old Texas City

 For Arroyo, work in the Gulf Coast area, East Texas and beyond is anything but sluggish.